brewchetta/flask-dnd-api/README.md

 # toggle to write errors into the log.txt file in beyond_json_data folder
 ```

-Conversion will first remove all data before seeding the database.
-Will attempt to seed spells first followed by monsters and create relational data between spells and monsters if able.
+Conversion will first remove all data before adding to the database.
+The script will attempt to seed spells first followed by monsters and create relational data between spells and monsters if able.

+### JSON Examples

+You may find an example monster in [abjurer.json](examples/abjurer.json) and an example spell in [acid-splash.json](examples/acid-splash.json).

+### Limitations

+The conversion script currently does not account for bonus actions and reactions.
+This will be fixed in an update.

+## Contributing

+Check out our `CONTRIBUTING.md`.
+For issues please remember to be kind and follow what you'd expect from general community guidelines.